Thursday, September 25, 2025

 The Biological Reality

 Men are wired with a strong sexual drive.
-You can’t understand it because it’s not your drive, but you need to know to be careful.
-It’s not evil, it makes men long to be with their wives.
-That drive can flood a man’s brain with chemicals that push him toward action.
+You can’t understand it because you aren’t a man, but you need to know to be careful.
+It’s good, it makes men long to be with their wives.
+That drive can flood a man’s brain with hormones that push him toward action.
 He may say things that sound like love, but they’re often driven only by desire.

 When he sees you or touches you, testosterone and dopamine can make a man feel urgent, focused, even obsessed.
 He may believe what he’s saying, but it doesn’t mean love, it means he’s caught in a wave of chemistry.
 He wants very much to play with you.
 He may or may not want to stay with you.

-He needn’t agree to marry before you date, but he must agree that the purpose of dating is learning whether you and he should marry.
-You’re not a toy.
-You’re a treasure.
-If he won’t consider marrying a woman who wants to be her husband’s treasure, that’s a warning: don’t waste your time.
+He needn’t agree to marry before dating, but he must agree that the purpose of dating is learning whether you and he should marry.
+You’re not a toy, you’re a treasure.
+If he won’t consider marrying a woman who wants to be her husband’s treasure, don’t waste your time with him.
 Don’t just pretend to be hard to get, be worth the wait.
 Your worth isn’t measured by your looks, but by the character of your life you could weave into his.
 Giving him your life deserves his full devotion in return.

 The Treasure Principle